Chapter 1 - The Night That Changed Everything

 "You came," he said.
 His voice was a low rumble that seemed to resonate in her chest.

 "Probably not."
-He turned to face her fully, stepping closer.
+He turned to face her fully, stepping closer and closing the space between them.
 "But I am glad you did.
 You are different."

 "Honest," he corrected, his gaze steady.
-He leaned in, and she caught his scent, something expensive and masculine with notes of sandalwood and bergamot, mixed with something wild she could not identify.
+He leaned in, his shadow falling over her.
+The heat from his body reached her across the remaining inches.
 "Everyone in my world wears a mask.
 You do not."

-When her supervisor finally came looking for her, fury evident in every line of his body, James intervened with quiet authority that both startled and thrilled her.
-As a major investor in the hotel chain, his word carried weight.
-He secured her the rest of the night off with full pay.
+When her furious supervisor finally came looking for her, James intervened with quiet authority that both startled and thrilled her, securing her the rest of the night off with full pay.

 "I should go."
 The words contradicted the pull her body felt toward his.

 "You should."
 James stepped closer until the space between them crackled with tension.
-The heat from his body reached across the remaining inches.
-His gaze dropped to her mouth, and her lips parted on a breath she had not realized she was holding.
+She could feel the heat radiating from him, a tangible promise that made her stomach twist.
+His gaze dropped to her mouth, and her lips parted on a breath she did not realize she was holding.

 His hand came up to cup her face, surprisingly gentle.
 "I have not been able to look away from you all night.
 I have never felt this way before."